1. LEADERSHIP: WHERE ARE YOU AT NOW?

 Most leaders will be self-supporting, or bi-vocational.
 Only when you reach higher levels do they need support.
 Rod Gilbert’s mass movement in New Delhi has about one paid worker per 1,000 disciples.
 Lay leaders can supervise around five simple churches each, but should be spending most of their time just with the leaders, not in the meetings.

 Train and keep retraining the beginning principles of the movement.

 Train and keep retraining the vision of the movement

 Create systems of accountability

-Make sure everything you impart is reproducible in their network
+Make sure everything you impart is reproducible in the next level down

-The Bhojpuri movement has great wisdom in this area of leadership training.
+The Bhojpuri movement (DMM Seminar Introduction: Lesson 7) has great wisdom in this area of leadership training.

 8. WHAT ABOUT DIFFERENT NAMES FOR LEADERS?